Frugivore: Frugivorous animals

-Avian species
+Birds

 Birds are a main focus of frugivory research.
 An article by Bette A. Loiselle and John G. Blake, "Potential Consequences of Extinction of Frugivorous Birds for Shrubs of a Tropical Wet Forest", discusses the important role frugivorous birds have on ecosystems.
 The conclusions of their research indicate how the extinction of seed-dispersing species could negatively affect seed removal, seed viability, and plant establishment.
 The article highlights the importance that seed-dispersing birds have on the deposition of plant species.

 Examples of seed-dispersing birds are the hornbill, the toucan, the aracari, the cotinga (ex.
 Guianan cock-of-the-rock), and some species of parrots.
 Frugivores are common in the temperate zone, but mostly found in the tropics.
 Many frugivorous birds feed mainly on fruits until nesting season, when they incorporate protein-rich insects into their diet.
 Facultatively-baccivorous birds may also eat bitter berries, such as juniper, in months when alternative foods are scarce.
 In North America, red mulberry (Morus rubra) fruits are widely sought after by birds in spring and early summer; as many as 31 species of birds were recorded visiting a fruiting tree in Arkansas.

 Prior to 1980, most reports of avian frugivory were made in the tropics.
 From 1979–1981, a number of studies recognized the importance of fruits to fall temperate assemblages of passerine migrants.
 The earliest of these field studies were conducted in the fall of 1974 in upstate New York by Robert Rybczynski & Donald K. Riker and separately by John W. Baird in New Jersey, each documenting ingestion of fruits in stands of fruit-bearing shrubs by mixed species assemblages dominated by migrant white-throated sparrows.